box/box-python-sdk-gen/docs/folder_classifications.md

 - folder_id `str`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL &#x60;https://*.app.box.com/folder/123&#x60; the &#x60;folder_id&#x60; is &#x60;123&#x60;.
 The root folder of a Box account is always represented by the ID &#x60;0&#x60;.
   - Used as `folder_id` in path `path` of the API call
+- headers `DeleteFolderMetadataEnterpriseSecurityClassificationHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the classification is successfully deleted.